 Visit the site where the Reformation began, May 23-June 2, 2018, as the Reformation marks 500th year anniversary.
 Leading the tour is Dr. Lloyd Harsch, professor of church history and Baptist studies.

 Course credit is available.
 The cost is $3995 from New Orleans (qualifying students $2995).

 To register, make out $500 per person check to “NOBTS—Reformation” and mail to Reformation--Attn: Blanca Phillips, 3939 Gentilly Blvd., Box 98, New Orleans, LA 70126 For info/assistance contact Blanca Phillips at email@example.com, 504.816.8441.

-All interested NOBTS Women are invited to the Cafeteria Balcony Room for the Brown Bag Book Club.
-Typically, ladies either bring lunch from home or get a plate from the food line before joining around tables for encouraging conversation and study.
+All interested NOBTS Women are invited to the Cafeteria Balcony Room for our weekly Brown Bag Book Club.
+Come join us each Monday (or any Monday you can!) for a good time of discussion and community.
 This fall we are studying the 40 min.
 Kay Arthur study, Ignite Your Passion for God.
-Books are available at the first meeting for $6.
-For more info, contact Dr. Emily at firstname.lastname@example.org.
+If you missed last week, you can join in at any point!
+Books are available for $6.
+For more info, contact Dr. Emily at email@example.com.